RDannn/aws-weather-dashboard/Day4-containerized-sports-api/README.md

 Secure API key management via environment variables.
 External API integration with requests.
 Error handling and response formatting for clean JSON outputs.

+#### requirements.txt

+#### Code Breakdown
+Flask==2.2.5

+#### Purpose: This specifies the version of the Flask framework being used.
+Flask is essential for creating and running the web server for your application.
+Version 2.2.5 ensures compatibility with other dependencies and the project code. requests==2.31.0

+#### Purpose: This sets the version of the requests library.
+Used for making HTTP requests to external APIs, like SerpAPI in the app.
+Version 2.31.0 ensures the latest bug fixes and features for handling HTTP requests.

+#### Summary: These two dependencies (Flask and requests) are critical for the app:

+Flask runs the web server and handles routing.
+Requests fetches data from external APIs (e.g., NFL schedule from SerpAPI).
+This is your requirements.txt file, which ensures that your environment installs the exact versions of these libraries needed for consistent functionality.

 ### What’s Next?